 But what is counterparty risk, exactly?
 This is the chance that the other party in a contract, trade, or transaction defaults on their obligation, creating a liability for the counterpart.

 Counterparty risk plagues virtually all financial assets, but Bitcoin is an especially instructive case.
 BTC has seen more than its fair share of scams and risks in its brief lifetime as an asset.
 From the early days of Mt.
-Gox to the more recent fiasco with Quadriga, hundreds of millions of dollars in crypto has already been lost or stolen.
+Gox to Quadriga to the more recent fiasco with FTX, hundreds of millions of dollars in crypto has already been lost or stolen.

 To be fair, this is a problem that’s inherent for all cryptos and digital assets, not just BTC.
 Nonetheless, counterparty risk has become a major issue.
 Coins have been stolen or hacked with alarming frequency, and most crypto exchanges are still beyond the scope of normal regulatory protections due to their decentralized framework.